 Prohibited Actions Required Actions Communicating privately with individual families unpaid meal charges. about their student's outstanding balance.
-Serving students with unpaid meal charges the regular different serving line to pick up an alternate meal. reimbursable meal or a courtesy meal in the same serving line.
+Requiring students with unpaid meal charges to use a Serving students with unpaid meal charges the regular different serving line to pick up an alternate meal. reimbursable meal or a courtesy meal in the same serving line.